+- A. (text unchanged)

-B. Terms Defined.
+- B. Terms Defined.

+- (1)-(5) (text unchanged)

+- (6) "Educational program" means an organized program of instruction in English, language arts, mathematics, science, social studies, and, as applicable, courses for which secondary school credit is granted [, and Montessori areas of instruction,] provided by teachers to students enrolled in any consecutive sequence of kindergarten, or grades 1-12, or all of these.

-- (1) (10) (text unchanged) - (11) "Montessori" means an educational program based on the educational philosophy of Dr. Maria Montessori [as reflected in the qualifications of the teachers, written curriculum, instructional methods, and materials and equipment used to implement the instructional program.] that is validated by a Department-recognized Montessori validating organization. - [(12) "Montessori teacher credential" means the document that is evidence of successful completion of all academic course work, student internship, and all other requirements established by a Montessori teacher training program.]
+- (7)-(10) (text unchanged)

+- [(11) "Montessori" means an educational program based on the educational philosophy of Dr. Maria Montessori as reflected in the qualifications of the teachers, written curriculum, instructional methods, and materials and equipment used to implement the instructional program.

+- (12) "Montessori teacher credential" means the document that is evidence of successful completion of all academic course work, student internship, and all other requirements established by a Montessori teacher training program.]

+- [(13)] (11)-[(18)] (16) (text unchanged)

-.03 Certificate of Approval for the Educational Program.
+- .03 Certificate of Approval for the Educational Program.

-A. - B. (text unchanged)
+- A.-B. (text unchanged)

 - C. A Certificate of Approval shall be limited to the following specifications recorded on it:

-- (1) (3) (text unchanged)
+- (1)-(3) (text unchanged)

 - (4) Classification of the educational program to include one or a consecutive sequence of the following:

-- (a) (c) (text unchanged)
+- (a) (text unchanged)

-- (d) Montessori.

-- (i) Effective September 1, 2009, any new Montessori educational program shall submit a validating document from a Department-recognized Montessori validating organization; or

-- (ii) Any Montessori educational program holding a Certificate of Approval issued prior to September 1, 2009 shall submit a validating document from a Department-recognized validating organization by July 1, 2015 in order to maintain the Montessori program recognition.

-- D. M. (text unchanged)
+- (b) Elementary school with the grade or grades specified; and

+- (c) Secondary school with the grade or grades specified [; and].

-- .04 Compliance.
+- [(d) Montessori.]

-- A. -J. (text unchanged)

-- .05 Statement of Purposes.

-- A. B. (text unchanged)
+- D.-M. (text unchanged)

-- .06 Personnel Requirements.
+.06 Personnel Requirements.

-- A. Administrative Head.

-- (1) (4) (text unchanged)

-- B. Teachers.

-- (1) (text unchanged)

-- (2) A teacher, regardless of whether the employment status of the teacher is full-time, part-time, paid, volunteer, or substitute, shall meet the [following qualifications:] requirements of this regulation.

-- [(a)] (3) A teacher who provides instruction in English language arts, mathematics, science, social studies, courses for which secondary school credit is granted[, and Montessori areas of instruction] shall hold, at a minimum, one of the following credentials:

-- (i) (ii) (text unchanged)

-- (iii) A bachelor's degree equivalent as determined by an independent agency authorized to evaluate foreign credentials that is designated by the Department[;] .

-- [(b) In addition to the requirement of §B(2)(a) of this regulation, a teacher in a Montessori school shall hold a Montessori teacher credential appropriate for the level of assignment.]

-- [(3)] (4) (text unchanged)

-- C. Written Statement of Teacher Qualifications.

-- (1) (2) (text unchanged)
+- A. (text unchanged) - B. Teachers. - (1) (text unchanged) - (2) A teacher, regardless of whether the employment status of the teacher is full-time, part-time, paid, volunteer, or substitute, shall meet the [following qualifications:] requirements of this regulation. - [(a)] (3) A teacher who provides instruction in English language arts, mathematics, science, social studies, and courses for which secondary school credit is granted[, and Montessori areas of instruction] shall hold, at a minimum, one of the following credentials: - [(i)] (a)-[(ii)] (b) (text unchanged) - [(iii)] (c) A bachelor's degree equivalent as determined by an independent agency authorized to evaluate foreign credentials that is designated by the Department[;]. - [(b) In addition to the requirement of §B(2)(a) of this regulation, a teacher in a Montessori school shall hold a Montessori teacher credential appropriate for the level of assignment.] - [(3)] (4) An individual who provides assistance to a teacher in a class is not required to meet the [requirement] requirements of §B(2) and (3) of this regulation. - C. Written Statement of Teacher Qualifications. - (1)-(2) (text unchanged)

-- .07 Educational Program.
+.07 Educational Program.

 - A. Program.

 - (1) (text unchanged)

 - (2) Based on the classification specified on the Certificate of Approval of a school, a school shall maintain at the school a written curriculum of its educational program for the following areas of instruction:

 - (a) English, language arts, mathematics, science, and social studies for kindergarten and each grade; and

-- (b) Secondary school courses for which credit is issued[; and] .
+- (b) Secondary school courses for which credit is issued [; and] .

 - [(c) Montessori areas of instruction.]

 - (3) (text unchanged)

-- B. Instructional Materials and Equipment.

-- (1) (2) (text unchanged)

-- C. Library Media Collection.

-- (1) (2) (text unchanged)

-- D. Ratio of Students to Teachers or Average Class Size.

-- (1) (2) (text unchanged)

-- .08 Student Records for Kindergarten and Elementary Schools.

-- A. B. (text unchanged)

-- .09 Requirements for Secondary Schools.

-- A. E. (text unchanged)
+- B.-D. (text unchanged)

-- .10 Administrative Practices.
+.10 Administrative Practices.

-- A. Schedule of the School Day.

-- (1) (2) (text unchanged)
+- A .- B. (text unchanged)

-- B. Calendar of the School Year.
+- C. Admissions.

-- (1) (4) (text unchanged)
+- (1)-(2) (text unchanged)

+- (3) Kindergarten.

-- C. Admissions. - (1) (3) (text unchanged) - (a) [By the 2006-2007 school year and thereafter, a] A child shall be 5 years old on or before September 1 of a school year to be age-eligible for admission during that school year to a kindergarten program approved under this chapter. - [(b) A school may develop a plan to meet the September 1, 2006 kindergarten age-of-eligibility date requirement.] - [(c)] (b) A school may adopt policies and procedures permitting a 4-year-old child to be admitted to kindergarten, upon request by the parent or guardian, if the school determines that the child demonstrates capabilities warranting early admission. - D. Public Relations Information.
-The public relations information of a school, by whatever means provided, shall be accurate and may not be erroneous or misleading, either by actual statement, omission, or reasonable inference.
+- (a) [By the 2006-2007 school year and thereafter, a] A child shall be 5 years old on or before September 1 of a school year to be age-eligible for admission during that school year to a kindergarten program approved under this chapter.

+- [(b) A school may develop a plan to meet the September 1, 2006 kindergarten age-of-eligibility date requirement.]

+- [(c)] (b) (text unchanged)

+- D. (text unchanged)

+- .12 Procedures and Sanctions for Noncompliance.